Diocese of St. Augustine

-The Diocese of St. Augustine (Dioecesis Sancti Augustini) is a Latin Church ecclesiastical territory of the Catholic Church, located in the northeastern section of Florida in the United States.
+The Diocese of St. Augustine (Dioecesis Sancti Augustini) is a Roman Catholic diocese located in the northeastern section of Florida in the United States.
 It includes the cities of St. Augustine, Jacksonville, and Gainesville.

-The Diocese of St. Augustine is a suffragan diocese in the Ecclesiastical Province of Miami, covering much of North Florida.
+Erected in 1870, it is a suffragan diocese of Miami, covering much of North Florida.
 The bishop's seat is the Cathedral Basilica of St. Augustine.
-As of 2023, the current bishop is Erik T. Pohlmeier.
+The bishop is Erik T. Pohlmeier.

-On March 11, 1870, the Vatican erected the Diocese of St. Augustine.
-It covered most of the Florida peninsula until the 1950s, when Florida's expanding population necessitated the creation of new dioceses (until 1958 it was the only Catholic See in Florida).